Basics of CPS

 Q: Can I just apply to all the schools and tour the ones I get into?

-A: No – of course it can’t be that easy.
-Some of the schools offer very limited or even NO tours after the notification dates.
+A: Keep in mind that some of the schools offer very limited or even NO tours after the notification dates.
 So you might be offered a spot and need to make a decision in 48 hours but you can’t get a tour in that timeframe.
-There is a collossal waste of human time as parents ned up touring tons of schools, only to get a spot in 1 or 2 (or none) of them.
+There is a collossal timesuck as parents end up touring tons of schools, only to get a spot in 1 or 2 (or none) of them.
 But overall, I am a fan of touring schools if you have time.
 It will help you evaluate a school on short notice and also help you assess your neighborhood school in comparison.

 Q: What are the odds of my child getting into a magnet school via the lottery?